 “You will not fight for me.
 I would not wish this feeling of betrayal that I have on you that I love so much.”

 Through the next two doors he found Fionn’s trackers who would kill him in a heart beat and through the last he found Fionn himself and he thought that he would die happily by his sword there and then but for the vision in front of his eyes.
 For it was not Fionn’s face but that of a wild boar that he saw.
 The very same boar that was to be the death of Diarmuid in a prophesy.
-And so with anger and fresh understanding Diarmuid stuck his two swords into the earth and they sprung him over the heads of Fionn and all there and he got away and came to where I was with Aonghus, where we made some comfort for him after his ordeal.
+And so with anger and a fresh sap of understanding Diarmuid stuck his two swords into the earth and they sprung him over the heads of Fionn and all there and he got away and came to where I was with Aonghus, where we made some comfort for him after his ordeal.
 I will never forget my happiness at the sight of him coming as if he were coming home to me at last.

 When Aonghus left he slept and so did I with my head tilted toward his face because I had fallen asleep that way.
 The next morning I woke before him and went to bathe in the lake and when I was coming out of it I saw Diarmuid sitting on a large rock looking at me.
 I walked to him and I said,